freest-lang/freest-lang.github.io/getting started/linear-channels.md

 ```

 <!-- combining session types with Skip -->
 Notice how instead of using `Close`, we use `Skip`.
-If `Close` was used we would not be able to compose a singleton tree (a tree with an integer only) as it would correspond to type `Close ; !Int ; Close`, which doesn't get past the first `Close` because not interaction is possible on a closed channel.
+If `Close` was used we would not be able to compose a singleton tree (a tree with an integer only) as it would correspond to type `Close ; !Int ; Close`, which doesn't get past the first `Close` because no interaction is possible on a closed channel.

 The `TreeChannel` is then able to describe binary tree serialization without allowing for missing or unnecessary subtrees, given that it specifically describes the sending of a left and a right subtree.